pivotal-cf/pivotal-ui/docs/components/VerticalAlignment.md

 ## Description

-The Aligner allows you to vertically align children to the top, center, or bottom.
+The `aligner` class allows you to vertically align children to the top, center, or bottom.
 Its height is set by default to 230px.

 ```html